Chrispin-Cheung/VSPerfBeakerInstall/README.md

 For beaker tests simply grab your compose location and then apply it to the execution of the script.

+Now this scripts support create guest with distro from RHEL7.2-7.5, RHEL7.6,and latest-RHEL-8.0

 ```
 MYCOMPOSE=`cat /etc/yum.repos.d/beaker-Server.repo | grep baseurl | cut -c9-`